mamantoha/omniauth-vkontakte/README.md

 # OmniAuth VKontakte

-This is the unofficial VKontakte strategy for authenticating to VKontakte.
+This is the unofficial OmniAuth strategy for authenticating to VKontakte via OAuth.
 To use it, you'll need to sign up for an OAuth2 Application ID and Secret on the [Vkontakte Developers Page](http://vk.com/developers.php).

 ## Basic Usage